 CNS complications may manifest with the following 1,2:

 - movement disorders

-CT scans may show sulcal widening and ventriculomegaly in keeping with generalised cerebral atrophy.
-The loss of grey and white matter has been shown to improve upon refeeding and restoration of body mass index (BMI) within the 'normal' 18-25 range.
+CT scans may show sulcal widening and ventriculomegaly in keeping with generalized cerebral atrophy.
+The loss of grey and white matter has been shown to improve upon refeeding and restoration of body mass index (BMI) within the 'normal' 18-25 kg/m2 range.

 MRI is able to demonstrate the same features as seen on CT.
 Additionally, features associated with rapid refeeding, namely central pontine myelinolysis 6, and of vitamin B12 deficiency, namely subacute combined degeneration of the cord, may also be seen with MRI of the brain and spinal cord respectively.
+The features of Wernicke encephalopathy due to thiamine deficiency are also seen in the brain.
 These are often subtle or not detected on CT.

 Patients with anorexia nervosa show increased activity in the medial frontal and anterior cingulate gyri in response to food compared to healthy individuals.
 The medial prefrontal cortex is responsible for emotional values of stimuli (in this case, food) and influences a response accordingly.

 However, despite recovered patients rating food stimuli just as positively as the healthy patients, their brain response to these stimuli is different, suggesting long term neuromodulation.

 Dorsal anterior cingulate gyrus activity (which is responsible for attention and motivation) is shown to be proportional to body weight 3.

 Single-photon emission computed tomography (SPECT) scanning has revealed temporal lobe hypoperfusion in the acute phase of the illness.
 This has been correlated with abnormal 5-HT activity in those regions 4,5.